 Winterize your home and seal beam and Pier homes with a ventilated crawl space against the cold weather.
 We recommend that you cover your vents with heavy-duty board pieces cut to fit the vents and tape the cardboard in place.
 Don’t forget to block off the entry to the crawl space.
 If your home has a basement, be on the lookout for a cracked basement window that could allow cold air to come into contact with pipes.
+If need be, contact a repair personnel from firms like Crawlspace Medic (if you are from England and especially Birmingham, you can search for basement repair Birmingham online to hire a handymanl) who can do the job quickly.
 Also, check for worn down or missing insulation around garage and utility doors.
 Decreasing the amount of cold air in your home reduces your pipes’ chances of freezing.

 If you are still unsure about your plumbing or you think it might be out of your ability to fix, there are always plumbers in your area to help.
 There are different plumbing companies in their thousands all over the states to help you out wherever you live.
 For example if you live in Gwinett, you have access to plumbers like Johns Creek plumbers, and this is the same for any state you live in.
 Although we can’t be everywhere, will try to help you as much as we can in any way we can.